julianpistorius/github-project-management-example/README.md

 On the Cyber Carpentry organization page, click the Projects tab.
 You will see a list of projects we have created.

-Create a new project by clicking the big gree `New Project` button.
+Create a new project by clicking the big green `New Project` button.

 You can also get to your personal projects by clicking on your avatar and selecting `Your projects`.